 If you haven't taken the PSAT yet and are aiming for National Merit, I'd recommend aiming for a PSAT score that's at least two to five points higher than your state's cutoff on this list.
 The cutoffs can fluctuate a bit from year to year, depending on how students around the country do on the PSAT/NMSQT.

-Once you’ve found your state’s cutoff, how can you figure out what scores you need to qualify for National Merit?
+Once you know what the Selection Index cutoff is for your state, how can you figure out what scores you need to qualify for National Merit?

-Your National Merit Selection Index score cutoff depends on what state you live in.
+Your cutoff score for National Merit depends on what state you live in.

 How to Calculate Your Target Scores for National Merit

-This section is for students that haven't taken the PSAT yet and are aiming for National Merit.
-You read above how to convert your PSAT section scores into the Selection Index.
-If you know what Selection Index you’re aiming for, all you need to do is work backward to figure out your target section scores.
+If you haven't taken the PSAT yet and are aiming for National Merit, this section is for you.
+Earlier, you learned how to convert your PSAT section scores into the Selection Index.
+If you know what Selection Index you’re aiming for, all you need to do now is work backward to figure out your target section scores.

 Remember how you needed to add your section scores together and then double that sum to get your Selection Index?
 Working backward just means dividing your Selection Index by two and then further splitting that quotient into three.

-Let’s say you live in New Mexico.
-To qualify for National Merit, students who took the PSAT in 2015 needed a Selection Index of 213.
-To be on the safe side, you'll want to aim for around a 216 as your target score (just in case the cutoff fluctuates).
+Let’s say you live in North Dakota.
+To qualify for National Merit, students who took the PSAT in 2017 needed a Selection Index score of 212.
+To be on the safe side, you'll want to aim for at least a 216 as your target score (just in case the cutoff fluctuates).
 Our first step, then, is to divide 216 by 2.

 216 / 2 = 108.